install.packages("pak") #IF NOT ALREADY INSTALLED

 It keeps the label in a relatively unprominent location, where readers may not encounter it early.

 It doesn’t scale well to longer axis titles or those with long, unbreakable words.
-If we want a descriptive, detail-rich title, it’s hard to achieve that with this approach.
+If one wants a descriptive, detail-rich title, it’s hard to achieve that with this approach.

 To get around these challenges, ggplotplus includes yaxis_title_plus(), which “surgically” moves the y-axis title to above the y-axis line, left-justified to the plot margin: